ayanliger/gke-turns10-hackathon-vigil/README.md

 ## 🙏 Acknowledgments

-- Google Cloud Platform for GKE
+- **Google Cloud Platform** for GKE and the amazing cloud infrastructure
-- Google ADK team for the Agent Development Kit
+- **Google ADK team** for the Agent Development Kit framework
-- Bank of Anthos sample application
+- **Warp Terminal team** for creating an exceptional tool that enables seamless agentic AI-assisted development through MCP integration
-- Model Context Protocol (MCP) by Anthropic
+- **Anthropic** for the Model Context Protocol (MCP) standard
+- **Bank of Anthos team** for the comprehensive sample banking application

 ---